 Figure 8.
-TENG-based devices for human-machine interaction. (a) and (b) Structure and working mechanism of the breath-driven TENG. (c) and (d) Sketch of a smart wireless human-machine interaction system based on the breath-driven TENG for controlling electrical equipment.
-Reprinted from [57], Copyright (2019), with permission from Elsevier. (e) and (f) The demonstration of a hands-free typing system to help people experiencing from physical disability to communicate with the world.
-The words on the screen are typed with eye blinking.
-Reprinted from [111], Copyright (2020), with permission from Elsevier.
+TENG-based devices for human-machine interaction. (a, b) Structure and Working mechanism of the breath-driven TENG. (c, d) Sketch of a smart wireless human-machine interaction system based on the breath-driven TENG for controlling electrical equipment [111], Copyright (2019) by Elsevier. (e, f) The demonstration of a hands-free typing system to help people experiencing from physical disability to communicate with the world.
+The words on the screen are typed with eye blinking [113], Copyright (2020) by Elsevier.